-- Individual library branches within the service. - Libraries which are not open to the general public. - Academic libraries, including schools. - Community managed libraries that are not part of the statutory service. - For building projects, applicants who have not completed RIBA Work Stage 3 as a minimum before submitting a full application. - Applicants who do not own the land or buildings where the proposed project will take place (see below for leasehold requirements).
+- individual library branches within the service - libraries which are not open to the general public - academic libraries, including schools - community managed libraries that are not part of the statutory service - for building projects, applicants who have not completed RIBA Work Stage 3 as a minimum before applying - applicants who do not own the land or buildings where the proposed project will take place (see below for leasehold requirements)

-If you were successful with a project in Round 1 you can still apply for a different project in Round 2.
-However, the Programme Advisory Panel and decision-makers will take this into account when making recommendations or balancing decisions and would also want to see assurance about capacity to manage two concurrent projects.
+If you were successful with a project in Round 1 and/or 2 you can still apply for a different project in Round 3.
+However, the Programme Advisory Panel and decision-makers will take this into account when making recommendations or balancing decisions and would also want to see assurance about capacity to manage multiple projects.